 What's Changed?

-China: De Minimis loophole closing on all goods under $800.
+China: De Minimis loophole closed on all goods under $800 at midnight on May 2nd, 2025.

 What is De Minimis?